State Route 239 Project

 This project is sponsored by the Contra Costa Transportation Authority (CCTA) in partnership with Contra Costa County and the California Department of Transportation (Caltrans) – District 4.

-The proposed State Route 239 Project is critical to the region and needed to provide relief from increasing commute traffic through the town of Byron, enhance mobility in eastern Contra Costa, and improve access to the Byron Airport.
+The proposed route is critical to the region as it will help to provide relief from increasing commute traffic through the town of Byron, enhance mobility in eastern Contra Costa, and improve access to the Byron Airport.
+Our next major milestone will be the circulation of the Draft Environmental Document, currently scheduled for summer 2024.

 IMPROVE north-south mobility between eastern Contra Costa County and western San Joaquin County